-How to Get In and Out of Bed
+How to Get in and Out of Bed

 Follow your therapists' instructions for how to get out of bed.
-Initially, you may need someone to assist your surgical leg into and out of bed for you.
+Initially you may need to use your strong leg to support your operated leg by placing your non-operated foot under the ankle of your operated leg and moving it off of the bed.
 This assistance is only temporary as you will be encouraged to move the leg by itself once you have gained strength and have less pain.